SCK59/sck-testv3/README.md

 This exercise aims to create a Kubernetes (k8s) manifest for application to be deployable on K8s.

 _Using Docker Desktop,_

-  The files in repo for this deployment are:
+  The files in repo for this deployment are

     * k8test2_nmspc.yaml - This YAML file creats a new namespace 'technical-test'.
     * k8test2.yaml       - This YAML file will deploy application in namespace created.